ThePhage/horse_tornado/README.md

 To configure the 1st pixelpusher.
 The number after usbmodem will change from computer to computer.

+### Which strip is which?

+The above configuration assumes you know which PixelPusher is which in terms of their ordering around the circle.
+If you do not know this, set the following two lines in the `[all]` section of `config`:

+    mode = rainbow
+    animate = 0

+This will display a color ramp (upwards from red to green to blue) on part of each strip.
+If the ordering is correct, the ramp will move upwards as you rotate left to right around the circle.
+If this isn't the case, adjust the config file accordingly.

 ### PixelPusher and Processing documentation:

 Somewhat obsolete, since we're no longer using Processing.